 The complete guide to West End shows opening in 2020

-With a variety of productions and world premieres opening in 2020, the West End is the place to be in 2020.
+With a variety of productions and world premieres opening in 2020 as well as the biggest musicals in town including Hamilton, Wicked and The Book of Mormon, the West End is the place to be.
 Showcasing the world’s top performers across London’s theatres, don’t miss out on your chance to visit one of the newest shows in the West End set to open in 2020.

 West End shows to open in 2020